aspecto-io/otelij/README.md

 > 2. Replace ```localhost``` (in the relevant endpoint) with ```host.docker.internal``` instead, eg: ```docker run -e OTEL_EXPORTER_OTLP_ENDPOINT==https://host.docker.internal:4317 somedocker/docker:tag```

 ## Exporting spans
-This exporter is using the same exporter env specification as described here: https://opentelemetry.io/docs/reference/specification/sdk-environment-variables/.
+Otelij exporter is using the same exporter environment variables specification as described in [OpenTelemetry specification](https://opentelemetry.io/docs/reference/specification/sdk-environment-variables).
 In order to control the endpoint/protocol/headers/resources and other built in exporter stuff, you can just use the same env as you see in the specification.

 ### Usage
-In order to use this tool there are some env that you might need to pass:
+In order to use this tool there are some environment variables that you might need to set:
 1. ```OTEL_TRACES_EXPORTER``` **(optional)** - valid options are [otlp, jaeger, zipkin, stdout], default is otlp
-2. ```OTEL_EXPORTER_OTLP_PROTOCOL``` (optional) - valid options are [grpc, http/protobuf, http/json], default is grpc
+2. ```OTEL_EXPORTER_OTLP_PROTOCOL``` (optional [relevant for otlp exporter]) - valid options are [grpc, http/protobuf, http/json], default is grpc
 3. ```OTEL_EXPORTER_JAEGER_PROTOCOL``` (optional [relevant for jaeger exporter]) - valid options are [http/thrift.binary, udp/thrift.compact] - default is http/thrift.binary
 4. Dynamic span data (all optional):
    1. ```OTEL_SPAN_NAME``` - span name, regular string. default will be ```Otelij debug span```